 The yacht we were delivering was a custom Discovery 55, and she was absolutely beautiful to sail, and a pleasure to be onboard.
 We were on a 2 on 4 off watch routine for the entirety of our trip, and it was pretty uneventful.
 A few lobster pots bobbed by, some dolphin pods came to play and the wind was on our nose almost the entirety of the trip.
 As Horatio Nelson famously said, “I cannot command winds and weather”.

-Out of Gibraltar we headed out of the Strait, past Tarifa, the southernmost point of continental Europe.
+From Gibraltar we headed out of the Strait, past Tarifa, the southernmost point of continental Europe.

 Despite this ‘great and glorious victory‘ at Trafalgar the Napoleonic Wars continued for another 10 years, but the defeat of the French and Spanish fleets meant that they could no longer seriously come up against the British in battle at sea.